Uniform twisted homological stability: Verifying the axioms

-As for the symplectic and general linear groups, the $\{V(n)^{\otimes r}\}$ form a coefficient system and the $\{V_\lambda(n)\}$ form a sub-coefficient system.
-By the same argument as before, the shift of $V_{\lambda}(n)$ is the direct sum of $V_{\mu}(n)$, with $\mu$ ranging over all partitions obtained from $\lambda$ by removing a number of boxes from the Young diagram of $\lambda$, no two in the same column.

-We caution the reader that the notation is at this point inconsistent: whereas $V_\lambda(n)$ denoted a representation of $\mathrm{Sp}_{2n}$ in Subsection \ref{subsec:symplectic}, it now denotes a representation of $\mathrm{Sp}_{n-1}$.
-It should be clear from context what is meant.

-The representation $V_{\lambda}(n)$ of $\mathrm{Sp}_{n-1}$ is not irreducible (but indecomposable) when $n-1$ is odd.
-The odd symplectic groups are \emph{not} semisimple, and one can not deduce directly from Borel's work that the family of coefficient systems $\mathcal V$ satisfies uniform homological stability.
-We will verify the existence of a uniform stable range for arithmetic subgroups of the even and odd symplectic groups by means of a direct calculation in the following section, expressing the cohomology of the odd symplectic groups in terms of the cohomology of the even symplectic groups in a stable range.
+For the groupoids $\coprod_{n \geq 0} \Sp_{2n}(\Z)$ and $\coprod_{n \geq 0} \GL_{n}(\Z)$, twisted homological stability follows from Borel's work.
+For the system of even and odd symplectic groups, twisted homological stability is less immediate.
+Our goal in this section is to prove homological stability of the even and odd symplectic groups with $E_\lambda$ coefficients.
+Our strategy will be to use a theorem of Kostant to express the homology of the odd symplectic groups in terms of that of the even symplectic groups in a stable range.